arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

+#### 9a.
+Usage Projection - Background assumptions - Private Preview/Public Preview(Beta)

+_We are making assumptions on tech preview/beta usage, based on past experience from other products.
+If you have any other validated projections for Private/Public Preview, put them below._

+watsonx.ai assumptions:
+- For Private/Public Preview:
+-   total tokens per month (tpm): ~ <=15m tokens per month
+-   total tokens at peak hour: (.05 * tpm) ~ <=750,000 tokens per hour at peak use

+total tokens per hour =  users per month * Tokens per api request * api requests per month total token at peak hour = total tokens per hour* .05 _assumes peak hourly use is at max 5% of total tokens in a month_

-#### 9. Usage Projection
+#### 9b.
+Usage Projection at GA - Required for GA - Background assumptions

-Provide usage projections for each model used in this feature.
+For GA, provide usage projections for each model used in this feature.
 This is used for GPU allocation & very important

-Provide on a quarterly basis for next 2 quarters from release:

-Provide accessible link to calculations -

 - Model:
 - Data center:

 Output:

+- at GA: projected tokens per month per model for this use case
-- projected input tokens per month per model for this use case:
+- 1Q after GA: projected tokens per month per model for this use case

 Input: